 - Male infertility.
 Some research shows that saffron might improve sperm function in men.
 But other research has not shown this benefit.

 - Depression after giving birth (postpartum depression).
 Early research shows that taking a specific saffron product for 6 weeks works as well as fluoxetine for reducing symptoms of depression in women after giving birth.
+Other early research shows that taking saffron for 8 weeks might reduce symptoms of depression in breastfeeding women.
+But it's not clear if saffron caused this effect or if the depression went away on its own.

 - Early male orgasm (premature ejaculation).